Privacy Policy

 1. What Mirror Does Not Store in Plaintext

-Mirror does not store readable decision logs, reasoning, expected outcomes, or outcome narratives in the cloud vault.
-Your data is encrypted in your browser before it is saved to your cloud vault.
-Mirror stores the encrypted blobs so you can access your history across devices, but Mirror does not store your vault key.
+Mirror does not store readable private reasoning, expectations, learnings, or raw saved chat drafts in the cloud vault.
+Your saved vault data is encrypted in your browser before it is saved to Mirror's cloud vault.
+Mirror hosts the encrypted vault so you can access your history across devices, but Mirror does not store your vault key.

-Your employer, team, or workspace does not receive your Mirror reasoning from us.
+Your employer, team, or workspace does not receive your private Mirror reasoning, expectations, or learnings from us.

 2. What Mirror Stores